Asymptotics of a Modified Holomorphic Analytic Torsion: Introduction

 Here, we consider a similar situation but change $D_p$ to $\frD_p=D_p+c(B)$, where $c(B)$ denotes Clifford multiplication by a real closed $3$-form $B$.
 The new operator is still odd with respect to the canonical $\bbZ_2$-grading induced by the spin$^c$ structure.
 This type of modification of $D_p$ has already been used in the context of non-commutative cocycles in \cite{reza} and index theory in \cite{bis}.

 Mathai and Wu defined a similar twisting for the analytic torsion \cite{mw1}, \cite{mw2}.
 They used an operator $D^E=\nabla^E+H\wedge\cdot$, where $\nabla^E$ is a flat connection on a bundle $E$ and $H$ is an odd-degree closed differential form.
 The operator $D^E$ acts on $E$-valued differential forms.
-Our main motivation was to obtain similar results to theirs for an analogous twisting in the spin$^c$ case, and using the holomorphic analytic torsion instead of the analytic one.
+Our main motivation was to obtain analogous results for a special twisting in the spin$^c$ case, but using the holomorphic analytic torsion instead of the analytic one.
 For twistings of the Capell-Miller holomorphic torsion see \cite{huang}.